 - (6) Kiosk.
 Semi-permanent structure that permits a variety of general retail and service uses, may be associated with the use of shipping containers or pop up shops and sheds.
 May also be referred to as vendor pods.
 In the districts where a kiosk is Permitted with Development Standards ("PD"), the following is required. - (a) Site Plan.
 An approved Site Plan is required when two (2) or more kiosks are being located on a lot for a period of more than four (4) two (2) weeks. or when a kiosk is used with the Outdoor Market Lot Type, refer to 5.6.G Outdoor Market Lot Type. - (b) Permanent Kiosk Lot.
 Permitted permanently with or without a primary structure.
 The Outdoor Market Lot Type, refer to 50-5.6G. - (7) Outdoor Storage.
 Storage of goods for sale or items related to the use(s) on the lot located outside of a structure.
 In the districts where a outdoor storage is Permitted with Development Standards ("PD"), the following is required-standards apply: - (a) Site Plan.
-A site plan is required to review the size and placement on a lot. - (b)-(a) Maximum Size.
+A site plan is required to review the size and placement on a lot. - (b) (a) Maximum Size.
 Outdoor storage is permitted in an area no greater than ten (10) percent of the total lot area; in Live Work 1 (LW1) no greater than five (5) percent is permitted.. - (c) (b) Location.
-Storage is permitted in the rear yard or side yard. - (d) (c) Screening.
+Storage is permitted in the rear yard or side yard. - (d)-(c) Screening.
 Storage must be screened from view from view from all property lines.
 Refer to 50-8.4. - (8) Poultry and Rabbits.
 Poultry and rabbits are permitted as follows: - (a) Location.
-Coop, hutch, or pen must be located as follows: - [1] Permitted in the side or rear yards. - [2] Must be set back ten (10) feet from all property lines. - [3] Must be located a minimum of fifteen (15) from an adjacent lot's primary structure. - (b) Sanitary Conditions.
+Coop or pen must be located in the side or rear yards and setback ten (10) feet from all property lines. - (b) Sanitary Conditions.
 Coop or pen must be kept in a sanitary condition, free of odors. - (c) Roosters.
 Keeping of roosters is not permitted. - (9) Secondary Building.
 Secondary buildings include such structures as detached garages, sheds, accessory dwellings, green houses, and hoop houses.
-In the districts where secondary Buildings are Permitted with Development Standards ("PD"), the following standards apply. - (a) Height.
+In the districts where secondary Buildings are Permitted with Development Standards ("PD"), the following standards apply.

+- (a) Height.
 Secondary buildings can be up to two (2) stories in height.
-Refer to 5.3-1 Measuring Height.

-- (b) Agricultural Uses.
+Refer to 5.3-1 Measuring Height. - (b) Agricultural Uses.
 A secondary building associated with a principal agriculture use, such as a green house, hoop house, or shed, shall set back at least ten (10) feet from the Front and Corner Side Property Lines. - (c) Garage.
-Secondary buildings serving as garages or car ports are permitted in Corner Side Yards with a setback of ten (10) feet from the Corner Side Property Line. - (9)-(10) Sidewalk Cafe.
+Secondary buildings serving as garages or car ports are permitted in Corner Side Yards with a setback of five (5) feet from the Corner Side Property Line. - (9) (10) Sidewalk Cafe.
 Outdoor eating areas permitted within the right-of-way and on the property in question.
 In the districts where a sidewalk cafe is Permitted with Development Standards ("PD"), the following standards apply, - (a) Clear Pedestrian Pathway.
 A minimum pedestrian pathway width of five (5) feet must be maintained free of all obstacles.
 This clear pedestrian pathway shall be located adjacent to the building facade unless otherwise approved through the City Planner. - (b) Permit.
-If located in the public right-of-way, a Temporary Encroachment Permit Right-of-Way Permit-is required from the City of Kalamazoo.
+If located in the public right-of-way, a Right-of-Way Permit is required from the City of Kalamazoo.